Prospects for the detection of gamma rays using Cherenkov telescopes enhanced by a ground array observatory: Introduction

 \section{Introduction}

 Observations of very-high-energy (VHE) gamma rays provide crucial insights into the most energetic astrophysical accelerators.
-Ground-based detection of VHE gamma rays utilize either an array of particle detectors or Imaging air-Cherenkov telescopes (IACTs).
+Ground-based VHE gamma-ray detection relies on particle-detector arrays or imaging atmospheric Cherenkov telescopes (IACTs).
 However, each technique comes with its limitations.
-While particle-detector arrays provide a wide field of view and a high duty cycle with limited angular resolution, the IACTs have excellent sensitivity and resolution with a limited field of view and duty cycle.
-A {\it hybrid} detection approach combines a particle-detector array with IACTs, offers a way to overcome these limitations, and thus can improve the capabilities of wide-field gamma-ray observatories.
-The potential of such a hybrid detection configuration has already been explored by the LHAASO Collaboration in view of the LACT IACT array \citep{LHAASOhybrid}.
+While particle-detector arrays provide a wide field of view and a high duty cycle with limited angular resolution, IACTs have excellent angular and energy resolution with a limited field of view and duty cycle.
+We study a possible hybrid detection approach that combines a particle-detector array with IACTs, offering, in a joint mode, an improved sensitivity and in a disjoint mode the possibility to operate for longer duty cycles and larger FoV than what IACTs can do.
+The potential of such a hybrid detection configuration has already been explored by the LHAASO Collaboration which is deploying the LACT IACT array close to the LHAASO pond of water and particle-detector array~\citep{LHAASOhybrid}.

-In this paper, we present a simulation study of a hybrid-detection concept combining two IACTs---modeled as Single-Mirror Small-Size imaging atmospheric Cherenkov Telescopes (SST-1Ms)~\citep{SST-1M, Alispach:2025mbz} utilizing a silicon-photomultiplier camera~\citep{2017EPJC...77...47H}---with a particle-detector array based on the design concept of the Southern Wide-field Gamma-ray Observatory (SWGO)~\citep{SWGO,SWGO:2025taj}.
+In this paper, we present a simulation study of a hybrid-detection concept combining two IACTs---modeled as Single-Mirror Small-Size Telescopes (SST-1Ms)~\citep{SST-1M, Alispach:2025mbz} utilizing a silicon-photomultiplier camera~\citep{2017EPJC...77...47H}---with a simplified particle-detector array inspired by the design concept of the Southern Wide-field Gamma-ray Observatory (SWGO)~\citep{SWGO,SWGO:2025taj}.
 Preliminary results of this study were presented in Ref.~\citep{HybridICRC}.
+Although the benefit is mutual for a particle-detector array and an array of IACTs, in this paper, we focus on determining the improvement of the sensitivity of two SST-1M IACTs due to being located in the middle of particle detectors.

-The paper is structured as follows: Section~\ref{sec:sim} describes the simulation setup; Section~\ref{sec:ground} presents the observables used to enhance gamma/hadron ($\gamma$/h) separation capability; and the main results concerning the sensitivity of a hybrid SWGO-like array equipped with SST-1M in monocular and stereoscopic modes are presented in Section~\ref{sec:sensitivity}.
-The general discussion of scientific benefits of such a hybrid array is given in Section~\ref{sec:hybrid}; and the technical aspects of a high-elevation operation of SST-1M is briefly discussed in Section~\ref{sec:tech}.
+The paper is structured as follows: Section~\ref{sec:sim} describes the simulation setup; Section~\ref{sec:ground} presents the observables used to enhance gamma/hadron ($\gamma$/h) separation capability; the main results concerning the sensitivity of SST-1M in monocular and stereoscopic modes, when combined with a particle-detector array, are presented in Section~\ref{sec:sensitivity}.
+The general discussion of scientific benefits of such a hybrid array is given in Section~\ref{sec:hybrid}; the technical aspects of a high-altitude operation of SST-1M are briefly discussed in Section~\ref{sec:tech}.
 Section~\ref{sec:sum} summarizes the obtained findings and describes the future outlook of this work.